ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

     Finished improving style in Alert

   - **What I'm going to do?**
-    I'm going to make "Mark as solved" functionality in alerts.
+    I'm going to change the forms to make it be manually.

   - **Impediments**
     Nothing.